 Development shall be provided with an adequate water supply connection to Council mains or have suitable arrangements in place for the provision of an adequate water supply service.

-Where connection to the reticulated water supply system is not available, new development is to be provided with sufficient water storage to cater for all relevant activities of the proposed use of the development and for bushfire fighting purposes where required.
+Council may require connection to a water main located within 225m of the property/development boundary.
+Where connection to the reticulated water supply system is not available, new development is to be provided with sufficient water storage to cater for all relevant activities of the proposed use of the development and for bushfire fighting purposes where required, as per the RFS Planning for Bushfire Protection Guidelines (as amended).